ryan-williams/torch-cuml-gpu-segfault/README.md

 - Calls [`kneighbors`] on `X`

 ### Removing unused `import torch` fixes it <a id="import"></a>
-Something about [this `import torch`][`import torch`] is side-effectful, and creates a condition where some cleanup process seg-faults while Metaflow is cleaning up the step.
+Something about [this `import torch`][`import torch`] is side-effectful, and creates a condition where some cleanup process seg-faults while the Python process is exiting.
 Presumably the data structures in question are instantiated by `cuml` (probably `cudf` DataFrames); if [the `nn.kneighbors` call](pipeline.py#L21-L22) is commented out, the segfault also goes away.

 If you remove [the unused `import torch` in pipeline.py][`import torch`], the segfaults go away:
 ```python